McClellan-Micah/readme-generator/Develop/README.md

   ## Tests

   ## Questions
-  If you have any questions about this project you can refer to my GitHub profile: [GitHub](mcc) OR you may email me at adf
+  If you have any questions about this project you can refer to my GitHub profile: [GitHub](github.com/mcclellan-micah) OR you may email me at